qwx9/strangepg/README.md

 Suitable for running on headless (displayless) servers.
 Snapshots are written every 10 seconds;
 layouting can be resumed from one by using `-f` flag.
+- `-r FILE` reads a previously computed coarsening table from file instead of generating one at runtime.
+The file format is not final.

 Additional settings:

 - `-b` sets the obligatory dark theme.
+- `-q` disables echoing log messages to standard output.
 - `-w` enables gottagofast mode: begin layouting before all files are fully loaded.
 Normally, because it's unknown ahead of time if there are tags